 5. Complete and defend a research dissertation

 Each student must complete and successfully defend a research dissertation, the results of which are publishable in a nationally recognized journal.
-The dissertation, which must comply with the regulations set forth in the School of Graduate Studies’ Thesis and Dissertation Manual, must be approved by the student’s supervisory committee, the chair of the Atmospheric Science Department, the Dean of the College of Science, and the Dean of the School of Graduate Studies.
+The dissertation, which must comply with the regulations set forth in the Graduate School’s Thesis and Dissertation Manual, must be approved by the student’s supervisory committee, the chair of the Atmospheric Science Department, the Dean of the College of Science, and the Dean of the Graduate School.
 A significant portion of the dissertation must be submitted for publication in an approved journal.

 All requirements for the Ph.D. must be completed in no more than five years after the student has passed the qualifying examination.